AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/ess-coupon-code-analysis.md

 Understanding the coupon performance of your business is an interesting way to segment your orders and better understand customer habits.

-We have documented the steps required to create this analysis to understand how coupon-acquired customers perform, see trends, and track individual coupon code usage.
+This article documents the steps required to create this analysis to understand how coupon-acquired customers perform, see trends, and track individual coupon code usage.

 ![](../../assets/coupon_analysis_dash_720.png)<!--{: width="807" height="471"}-->